-He made a tuxedo out of tape — and it could get this SC teen a $10,000 scholarship
+He made a tuxedo out of tape — and it got this SC teen a $10,000 scholarship

 He made a tuxedo for his senior prom out of tape as a participant in Duck Tape’s Stuck at Prom Scholarship Contest.

-Hyman's tux was so stylish, he was chosen as one of five national male finalists for the $10,000 dollar scholarship prize.
+Hyman's tux was so stylish, he was chosen as one of five national male finalists out of a field of 90 entrants for the $10,000 dollar scholarship prize.

 "The purpose of the scholarship was to create a tuxedo entirely out of Duck Tape," Hyman said of the adhesive company's contest, not to be confused with the specific type of tape called duct tape.
 "For my tuxedo, I wanted to create something that was classic, but also very unique."